 Our employees are specialized in managing and carrying out exploration field programs in geological mapping, diamond drilling, surface soil sampling, base-of-till (BoT) sampling, and trenching.
 We use highly advanced technologies, including hyperspectral mapping.
 Our geological services are offered for both short and long term projects.

 At GeoPool, we support responsible exploration and work to maintain an open relationship with the local community and authorities.
 We also actively aim to reduce the environmental impact of our field activities and to improve our work safety procedures.

 In condition to the exploration concept or the area of interest, GeoPool compiles available geological information and suggests targets for further investigation.
-Additional datasets may also be requested from the Geological Survey of Finland (GTK) to support exploration planning.
-Additionally, we examine the responsibility of the area of your interest and find the possible restrictions for exploration and mining.
+Supplementary datasets may also be requested from the Geological Survey of Finland (GTK) to support exploration planning.
+Additionally, we examine your area of interest from the perspective of responsibility, and identify possible restrictions for exploration and mining.

 For target generation, we offer:

 - Compiling and evaluating available data from open sources